|

 Hugely popular horse riding holidays in Loire offer horse riding amongst the grandiose Renaissance Castles of the region – with plenty of time for sightseeing and indulgence.
 Provence, too, offers an array of indulgent horse riding escapes, mixing fine food and riding with the glorious landscapes that inspired the likes of Cezanne.

 Other lesser known regions have just as much to offer.
-Perigord, Armagnac, Gascony or Berry, deep in the green heart of France, are all regions firmly rooted to the land, whose sleepy villages offer visitors a chance to sample life in provincial France.
 You can also discover on horseback the unspoilt and rugged Pyrenees in the Pay Basque, bordering Spain.
 Landes offers miles of unspoilt sandy beaches that you can explore on out Cote d'Argent or Gascogne rides.

 One of the fastest pace rides can be found on our Morvan Ride in Burgundy.